alexknowshtml/How-To-Indy-Hall/generator/content/1-start-here.md

 <img src="https://dl.dropboxusercontent.com/s/fagmqvkou4ol9od/alex.png?token_hash=AAH1ZgzGcuVfbROTKv6DZEjL3OqCEkgziQe4WY4HsgCehQ" height="100" width="100" style="float:left;margin-right:20px;" />

 Hi.
-I'm Alex Hillman, the co-founder of Indy Hall, and I want to welcome you.
+I'm Alex Hillman, the co-founder of Indy Hall, and I want to welcome you to our community.
 First and foremost, I want to thank you for accepting our invitation to be a member of Indy Hall.

-When I started down the path of creating Indy Hall, it wasn't because I needed a place to work - even though I loved the freedom and flexibility to work from anywhere, **I was lonely working by myself.**
+When I started down the path of creating Indy Hall, it wasn't because I needed a place to work - even though I loved the freedom and flexibility to work from anywhere, **I was lonely working by myself.** If you're here for similar reasons (and there's a good chance you are), we're already helping each other.

 Many years later, Indy Hall has evolved into an unusual, exceptional, unpredictable, and wonderful place - but you probably already know that, because you've made the decision to be a part of our community.